 The proposed cascaded deep learning detection method consists of four stages, as shown in Fig.2.
 In details, BboxLocate-Net represents the first-level network, and PointRefine-Net represents the second-level network.
 In the first stage, an autolanding image dataset with annotations is conducted to train the coarse detection model BboxLocate-Net.
 It is followed by a PointRefine-Net training process which takes lots of random small areas including key points as samples.
 In the third stage, the captured UAV image is detected by BboxLocate-Net.
 In the fourth stage, the bounding box produced by the BboxLocate-Net detection module is finally used by the point refinement module PointRefine-Net to obtain a more accurate estimation of the guiding target.

-In the following sub-section 3.2 and 3.3, we focus on the deep neural network structure and algorithm workflow of each hierarchy.
-The combining strategies of cascade two-level networks are to be presented in sub-section 3.4.
+In Sections 3.2 and 3.3, we will focus on the deep

+neural network structure and algorithm workflow of each hierarchy.
+The combining strategies of cascaded two-level networks will be presented in Section 3.4.